 - Radically increasing the availability and improving the distribution of necessary supplies, including personal protective equipment, testing swabs, laboratory reagents, and test kits

 - Mobilizing a large temporary workforce drawing from current medical and nursing students, returning Peace Corps volunteers, and others

 - Scaling up contact tracing and quarantining of close contacts of known COVID-19 cases.

-SS: Can you offer specific guidance for places or communities where disease is spreading but is still limited?
+SHAH: Can you offer specific guidance for places or communities where disease is spreading but is still limited?

 To slow the spread, schools are closed across the country, workers are being asked to do their jobs from home when possible, community gathering spaces such as malls and gyms are closed, and restaurants are being asked to limit their services.